kingyue737/dotfiles/README.md

 4. Run setup scripts
 5. Sync VSCode extensions
 6. Upgrade to Windows Pro
    - Switch to English
    - Enable sandbox
 7. Uninstall useless built-in app like PC manager
 8. Merge C: and D: drives if possible
 9. Log in Feilian
 10. Install LAN message app like NWT
+11. Setup docker config manually to make it work with proxy

 ## Mirrors